RuthMaria/googleGlass/README.md

 <br>

-## :anchor: Acess the site
+## :anchor: View project execution

-Access the site by clicking [here](https://ruthmaria.github.io/googleGlass/)
+To see the execution of the project click [here](https://youtu.be/R3D5N3-4nEU)

 <br>